 - F2BB Goldendoodle: 81.25% Poodle & 18.75% Golden Retriever

 Tip: People generally prefer Goldendoodles that have more Poodle genetics, due to the Poodle’s hypoallergenic nature and variety in coloration.

 Typically, Goldendoodles are backcross bred to the Standard Poodle for the hypoallergenic and nonshedding genes.
-There are some specific cases where a breeder can be breeding with a purebred Golden Retriever in which case an F1B Goldendoodle maybe 25% Poodle and 75% Golden Retriever.
-However, these cases are unlikely.
+There are some specific cases where a breeder can be using a purebred Golden Retriever to breed, in which case an F1B Goldendoodle may be 25% Poodle and 75% Golden Retriever.
+However, these cases are rare.
 It’s best that you check with your breeder to clarify any questions you may have.

-F1 Goldendoodle (50% Poodle and 50% Golden Retriever) is the first generation Goldendoodle that is a cross between a purebred 100% Golden Retriever and a purebred 100% Standard Poodle.
+F1 Goldendoodle (50% Poodle and 50% Golden Retriever) is the first generation Goldendoodle.
+It’s a cross between a purebred Golden Retriever and a purebred Standard Poodle.
 The result is a Goldendoodle that is 50% Golden Retriever and 50% Poodle.

 The F1 Goldendoodle is the classic Goldendoodle that most people think about when they hear the term “Goldendoodle”.
 However, F1 Goldendoodle genetics can vary quite extensively which will affect how they look.
 For instance, they can have coats that shed and some coats that are non-shedding.
-In addition, these coats can be smooth like the Golden Retriever, wavy, or curly like the poodle.
+In addition, these coats can be smooth like the Golden Retriever, curly like the Poodle, or somewhere in between!

-F1 Goldendoodles gain the most health benefits of being Hybrid Vigor, which means the first cross between two purebred dogs will be healthier than any parent purebred dog.
+F1 Goldendoodles gain the most health benefits because of their Hybrid Vigor, which means the first cross between two purebred dogs will be healthier than any parent purebred dog.
 This is because inbreeding causes genetic defects.
-Since Goldendoodles are a hybrid dog, they will only inherit genetic problems that are common to the Standard Poodle and Golden Retriever.
+Since Goldendoodles are a hybrid dog, they’ll only inherit genetic problems that are common to the Standard Poodle and Golden Retriever.